go-rel/rel/docs/basics.md

 ### Primary Key

-rel requires every struct to have at least `primary` key. by default field named `id` will be used as primary key. to use other field as primary key. you may define it as `primary` using `db` tag.
+REL requires every struct to have at least `primary` key. by default field named `id` will be used as primary key. to use other field as primary key. you may define it as `primary` using `db` tag.

 ```go